herrevilkitten/holiday-in-ten-towns/Session_13.md

 	* One room was very magical.
 They called for the rest of the group to come over.
 	* Avarice asked for Dezan's spellbook.
 Midnight asked for her cloak in trade.
 Deal!
 	* An illusory wizard in the ceiling/floor began speaking in an unknown language.
 Avarice began flipping through Dezan's spellbook.
 	* Ragnar shoved Fauxzan out of the way.
+Avarice got upset and explained that she is trying to return Dezan back to life.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MTMzMDU3LDEzNzY4NTQ1NiwxNjA4Nj
+eyJoaXN0b3J5IjpbLTI0MzI1NzAxOSwxMzc2ODU0NTYsMTYwOD
-gxMzcyLDE2NTE2MTg4MywyMTIzMTUxOTYxLDU1NjI0NzU2LC0x
+Y4MTM3MiwxNjUxNjE4ODMsMjEyMzE1MTk2MSw1NTYyNDc1Niwt
-MTAxMjg0NzA1LC0yMTA2MjUyMjA5LC0xMTkxMzYxMTAzXX0=
+MTEwMTI4NDcwNSwtMjEwNjI1MjIwOSwtMTE5MTM2MTEwM119
 -->